Improving convergence of volume penalised fluid-solid interactions: Multiple-scales matched-asymptotics analysis of the model error

-This implies that arbitrarily shaped boundaries using volume penalization can be added to turbulent simulations for no extra cost at an error of $\Re^{-1/2}$.
+Volume penalised boundaries can thus be added at no extra cost with an error of $\Re^{-1/2}$.
 Beyond this regime $\alpha > 1/2$, the computational cost scales more aggressively in $\eta$.
-This has given the impression that low $\Re$ simulations are more difficult using volume penalization.
-However, this also implies it is easier to reach the terminal strong damping regime $\alpha > 1$, beyond which mask corrections of the displacement length can eliminate the leading order error and regain $\O(\eps^2)$ convergence.
-We therefore extend the practicability of the volume penalty method to low $\Re$.
+This has given the impression that low $\Re$ simulations are difficult using volume penalisation.
+However, smaller $\Re$ makes it easier to achieve strong damping where mask corrections can now allow $\O(\eps^2)$ convergence.
+We therefore extend the practicability of the volume-penalty method to low $\Re$.
+We finally note that this analysis is premised on being in the strong damping regime, where the second order error is smaller than the first order error.